DakaraProject/dakara-player/README.md

 The code follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide.
 Quality of code is checked with [Flake8](https://pypi.org/project/flake8/).
-Additionnal checking can be manually performed with [Pylint](https://www.pylint.org/).
+Additional checking can be manually performed with [Pylint](https://www.pylint.org/).
 You can use [Autopep8](https://pypi.org/project/autopep8/) to automatically format the code according to the style guidelines.